This guide explains how to configure Bazel builds to create Build Scans with Develocity.

 file in your user’s home directory, add the following:

-common:develocity --remote_cache_header=Authorization=«the access key you just generated»
+common:develocity --remote_cache_header=Authorization="Bearer «the access key you just generated»"

-common:develocity --bes_header=Authorization=«the access key you just generated»
+common:develocity --bes_header=Authorization="Bearer «the access key you just generated»"

-Note: if you have an existing access key, it can be reused.
-Generally, it is considered best practice to use each access key for a single purpose, so that if it is revoked, there is no unexpected collateral damage.
+If you have an existing access key, it can be reused.
+Generally, it is considered best practice to use each access key for a single purpose, so that if it is revoked there is no unexpected collateral damage. |

 This configuration can also be specified on the command line as part of the build invocation, or via other mechanisms that Bazel provides.
 Please see the Bazel documentation for more information.